 These rates do not exceed either provider costs or what Medicare would have paid for the same or similar services.
 Payment:

-The rate established for Youth and Family Training and support is payable to PAHP network providers on a per unit fee for service basis, and will be paid upon receipt and processing of a valid and correct professional claim received by Wyoming Medicaid's fiscal agent from the PAHP network provider.
+The rate established for Youth and Family Training and support will be payable to the PAHP's network providers on a per unit fee for service basis, and will be paid upon receipt and processing of the professional claims received by Wyoming Medicaid from the PAHP's network provider.